WHAT WE’RE FIGHTING FOR

 Another five-star tourism development is currently being planned just a couple of kilometres away at the site of the historic Wallcliffe house, which tragically burnt down in the 2011 fire.
 There are also numerous other more suitable sites for tourism development in the area.

 The recent passage of new planning legislation gives Western Australian Planning Commission and the Minister of Planning unprecedented power to expedite approval processes for developments.
-We ask the McGowan Government to consider the long and enduring importance of this land to so many normal Western Australians when it considers this inappropriate development.
+We ask the Cook Government to consider the long and enduring importance of this land to so many normal Western Australians when it considers this inappropriate development.

-However, we believe the hotel is just a promised attraction that may never eventuate in the current environment.
 The Developer’s main interest is the potential financial returns if he can overcome decades of planning advice through gaining approval for a significant number of permanent residential housing sites on the lots.
 Expected financial returns from residential property development are much higher than for hotels, with faster return on investment.
-Further residential development on this fragile coast is something the area doesn’t need.
-There are already many thousands of properties listed for sale across the Augusta-Margret River Shire.
-Property prices have been depressed since the peak of the property boom more than a decade ago.
+Further empty luxury residential development on this fragile coast is something the area doesn’t need.
+Our area needs low cost and affordable housing for the people who work in the local tourism industry which is award winning and well-known throughout the world.

 The Premier’s 10 June 2020 press release pointed to the jobs the project would create, which we note are relatively small and short lived.
 Many thousands of local people and visitors are of the view that the site is worth far more as an undeveloped headland.
 In its current wild state it is a tourist attraction, indigenous cultural site, highly used community asset and fragile relatively untouched environmental system threatened by rising sea levels and climate change.